bu-cms/bucoffea/bucoffea/monojet/README.md

 # Monojet analysis

+This analysis is the first one implemented in this package.
+It serves as both a tool for the production of physics results, as well as a testing ground for analyzer architecture.

+## Architecture

+The analysis logic is implemented in the `monojetProcessor` class, which inherits from the `coffea` processor class.
+To un-clutter the processor, setup functions, such as the initial creation of histograms, the conversion of the data frame into candidate objects, etc. is outsourced in the `definitions.py` file.

 ## Configuration

 The construction goal for this analyzer is to separate as far as possible the analysis logic from any specific parameter values.
 The `dynaconf` package is used to provide configuration handling.
 For now, configuration parameters are stored in a single config file `config.yaml`.
-The file has a `default` section, where general parameters can be configured for all years (e.g. if the same jet pt cut is applied for all years you want to look at.
-To accomodate year-dependent choice (e.g. b tag working points), there are additional configuration sections `era2016`, `era2017`, etc, which overwrite the parameter values in the `default` section.
+The file has a `default` section, where general parameters can be configured for all years (e.g. if the same jet pt cut is applied for all years you want to look at).
+To accomodate year-dependent choices (e.g. b tag working points), there are additional configuration sections `era2016`, `era2017`, etc, which overwrite the parameter values in the `default` section.
 Each of the section defines an environment, and the active environment is defined by the `ENV_FOR_DYNACONF` environment variable.
-Currently, this is just set manually, and we should implement an automatization based on the input data set.
+The `monojetProcessor` class decides which environment to select based on the data set name it is processing.
+Currently, the eras are based on the data-taking year, but this setup would also support a finer granularity, for example for time-dependent corrections.

 ### Parameter access